ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 ## Stack Information

-The trace above tells us the PC and whether the program read from storage or wrote to it.
+The trace above tells us the program counter (PC) and whether the program read from storage or wrote to it.
 That isn't very useful.
 To know more, you can use the `log.stack.peek` function to peek into the stack. `log.stack.peek(0)` is the stack top, `log.stack.peek(1)` the entry below it, etc. The values returned by `log.stack.peek` are Go `big.Int` objects.
 By default they are converted to JavaScript floating point numbers, so you need `toString(16)` to get them as hexadecimals, which is how we normally represent 256-bit values such as